KCSO-LD: History

 KCSO was founded by country-western performer Chester Smith and his company Sainte Partners II, L.P. and first signed on the air in 1999.
 It was the last station to be owned by his company.
 On August 8, 2008, Chester Smith died of heart failure at Stanford University Medical Center in Palo Alto, California.
 The station continued operating under the Sainte banner until it was sold to Serestar Communications Group in 2013.
 Sainte folded shortly thereafter.

-In 2014, Serestar Communications agreed to purchase both KMUM-CD and KMMW-LD from Viacom for a disclosed amount.
+On March 9, 2014, Serestar Communications agreed to purchase both KMUM-CD and KMMW-LD from Viacom for a disclosed amount.
 The sale of both stations was finalized on September 25, 2014.
 Prior to the sale, both of the stations dropped the Tr3́s affiliation and switched to Telemundo.
 After the sale, they became sister stations and translators to KCSO-LD.
 Also in 2014, KCSO began simulcasting in widescreen standard definition on KSPX-TV's seventh subchannel (displayed as channel 33.2) to reach the entire market due to KCSO's low-power status.
-The simulcast was discontinued in October 2021.
+The simulcast was discontinued on October 8, 2021.

 Serestar agreed to sell KCSO-LD, KMUM-CD, and KMMW-LD to NBCUniversal on November 28, 2018, as part of a $21 million deal.
 The sale was completed on March 5, 2019.
 As a result, KCSO-LD became the sixth television station in the Sacramento market (excluding translator stations) to be owned-and-operated by its affiliated network.

 In April 2022, CW owned-and-operated station KMAX-TV (channel 31, now an independent station) resumed the widescreen SD simulcast from KSPX-TV on a new subchannel also displayed as channel 33.2.

 In March 2025, the simulcast returned to KSPX-TV in high definition on subchannel 33.2.
 An SD simulcast remains on KMAX-TV, but is now displayed as channel 31.7.